 We self-insure for certain obligations related to health, workers' compensation, vehicles and general liability programs.
-We also purchase stop-loss insurance policies to protect ourselves from catastrophic losses.
+We also purchase stop-loss insurance policies in certain instances to protect ourselves from catastrophic losses.
 Judgments and estimates are used in determining the potential value associated with reported claims and for events that have occurred, but have not been reported.
 Our estimates consider historical claim experience and other factors.
 Our liabilities are based on our estimates, and, while we believe that our accruals are adequate, the ultimate liability may be significantly different from the amounts recorded.
+In certain cases where partial insurance coverage exists, we must estimate the portion of the liability that will be covered by existing insurance policies to arrive at our net expected liability.
+Receivables for insurance recoveries are recorded as assets, on an undiscounted basis.
 Changes in our claim experience, our ability to settle claims or other estimates and judgments we use could have a material impact on the amount and timing of expense for any given period.